hofmanniac/thoughts/README.md

 What's New
 ===================

+## Sun Dec-13, 2020 Release
+You can now create sequence-based rules, which wait for multiple assertions in sequence before firing.
+See the How to Use section below for more details.

 ## Sun Nov-29, 2020 Release
 In this release, you can now load and save .json files into Context Items.
 See #load-json and #save-json in the Commands section below for more information.